JoeyMckenzie/joeymckenzie.tech/content/2023/content-driven-websites-with-php-and-laravel.md

     - laravel
 ---

-> UPDATE: I've moved to [fly.io](https://fly.io) for hosting along with migrating my content [neon](https://neon.tech) as I'm lazy and cheap.
-All same principles still apply, though deployment will differ a bit as I'm no longer using Forge and Digital Ocean.
+> UPDATE: I've since moved to [fly.io](https://fly.io) for hosting along with migrating my content to [neon](https://neon.tech) as I'm lazy and cheap.
+All the same principles here still apply, though deployment will differ a bit as I'm no longer using Forge and Digital Ocean.

 Alright, I'm making this one short (sort of).
 My pre-New Year's Resolution is to write on my blog here more than bi-annually.
 Since becoming a dad and taking up my jorts-laden mantle and becoming alarmingly interested in grass